Windows of Hope

 Have we no Shame - Help me Live not Die!

 Yes!
-This is a very drastic position to take, forceful confinement.
+This is a very drastic and difficult position to take, forceful confinement.

-If you have thoughts on this subject, please email tony@doorsofhope.com
+If you have thoughts on this subject, please email Tony@doorsofhope. com

 I want to Live Not Die